jmw-phys/iNORG/README.md

     realized: Try to begin a new data structure, Tabular! next do : "Hold_for_a_moment", I will try to fix the fitting function.
     thinking: What kind of data structure do I need to add?

+Version: v1.6.00.p3 @ 2024.06.16
+    realized: Add the NEW fitting function, and readly for the matrix fitting. next do : test for the fitting.
+    thinking: this fitting is stable?